ryanfp/DnD-Compendium/Untitled.md

 *9th-level Ranger feature*

 Choose two of your skill proficiencies.
 Your proficiency bonus is doubled for any ability check you make that uses either of the chosen proficiencies.

 ---

+## Escape the Horde

+*9th-level Ranger feature*

+Opportunity attacks against you have Disadvantage.

+This represents your ability to dance through the battlefield, weaving between enemies with the grace of a predator evading its prey's desperate strikes.

+---